 Prezi is not new but if you are just starting out, it may be a little disorientating to use, beyond the basics.
 Granted, it will also take you a while not to get over-excited with the zooming feature but that is a different topic for another day.
 But if you would like to give Prezi a try, we’ve compiled 15 tips and tricks to help you get started and make the most of your Prezi-making journey.

-Recommended Reading: 10 Presentation Tools To Win Over Your Audience
+15 Online Presentation Tools to Win Over Your Audience

 1. Importing From PowerPoint